 As a general rule, do everything possible to limit your exposure to mosquito bites, follow safe food and drink consumption practices, carry hand sanitizer with you and wash your hands frequently, and do not drink untreated water.
 These are some additional health risks to consider when travelling to Bali:

-You may be advised to receive these and other vaccinations for Bali before you depart, so make sure to schedule an appointment with a vaccination clinic or your medical provider as soon as you know you are going to travel to Indonesia.
+You may be advised to receive these and other vaccinations for before you depart to travel to Bali, so make sure to schedule an appointment with a vaccination clinic or your medical provider as soon as you know you are going to travel to Indonesia.

 Remember to start scheduling your vaccinations for Bali 6-8 weeks before you leave from Australia.
 Stay safe, practice good hygiene habits, get all the recommended vaccinations for Bali from Australia, and enjoy the breathtaking scenery and beaches of Bali!